 Scope Administrator |

 Scope Administrators work in the Compliance Management module and are granted permissions on a individual-scope basis.
 Scope Administrators have access to all data within their allowed scopes, including requirements, controls, tasks, and evidence.
+When creating tasks for controls, Scope Administrators can delegate responsibilities to themselves or other users as one of the following:

 |